niceduckdev/portfolio/src/content/projects/stampot.md

 Below is a snippet of the `fetch()` function, which retrieves a specific registration based on its ID.

-In hindsight, a better architectural approach would have been to adopt a layered architecture and implement a service like `registration-service.ts`.

 ```ts
 async function fetch() {
     if (!validId(id)) {